DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 3. Add the identifier and group claims

-    We need to augment the tokens by the user identifier and group properties that will be used for the ODM authentication (in ID tokens) and authorization (in access tokens) mechanisms.
+    We need to augment the tokens with the user identifier and group properties that are used for the ODM authentication (in ID tokens) and authorization (in access tokens) mechanisms.

     In **Claims** tab, create the following claims:

-    * Click **Add claim** button
+    * Click **Add claim**
       * Name: *loginName*
       * Include in token type: *Access Token*
       * Value: `(appuser != null) ? appuser.userName : app.clientId`
       * Click **Create** Button

-    Similarly create:
+    Similarly, create:
     * *loginName - Id Token* claim:
       * Name: *loginName*
       * Include in token type: *Id Token*